 Also see the Cycling Tours Across Ontario 2013 page and Bike Tours map category for more options, and scroll down this page to see ongoing events for 2013 as well as past events.

 Hastings Highlands Hilly Hundred - Offering six different route lengths, the classic 100km century ride starts in Bancroft, and takes in the hills and valleys of the area stretching to Ottawa Valley before returning to Bancroft, September 7.

 Ride the Rideau – This 100 km fundraising ride on September 7 takes riders along the Rideau River from Ottawa to Merrickville-Wolford.
 Funds raised go to support cancer research at the Ottawa Hospital Research Institute.

 Southwest Challenge - The Southwest Challenge has 180, 110 and 60 km distance options.
 The fully supported tour travels through beautiful, quiet and challenging roads between London, Woodstock, and back.
-Proceeds support Children's Health Foundation which, through cooperation with Children's Hospital of London and Children's Research Institute, helps sick and injured children from all over southwestern Ontario.
+Proceeds support Children's Health Foundation, Children's Hospital of London.
 Join the fun on Saturday September 7th.